How to Start a Blog in Ghana: Full 2023 Guide + Bonus

-It is not easy to decide on what you want to blog.
-Two things you would definitely want to look at when deciding on what to blog at are your readers and your blogging subject or niche.
+It is not easy to decide on what you want to blog about.
+You would want to look at two things when deciding on what to blog at are your readers and your blogging subject or niche.

 First, keep in mind that you are writing for your readers (unless you want to write for yourself only).
 You need to blog about a topic that will interest your readers and help you gain the kind of readership you want.

 Most people will read a blog post if it helps them to solve a problem.
 Therefore, try to get your blog posts to solve problems, if that is possible.